chrisjsherm/docker-compose-lamp/README.md

 ### Configuration

 This package comes with default configuration options.
 You can modify them by creating `.env` file in your root directory.
-To make it easy, just copy the content from `sample.env` file and update the environment variable values as per your need.
+To make it easy, just copy the content from `sample.env` file and update the environment variable values per your needs.

 ### Configuration Variables

-There are following configuration variables available and you can customize them by overwriting in your own `.env` file.
+There are the following configuration variables available.
+You can customize them by overwriting in your own `.env` file.

 ---